Bright high-end apartment located in the Ternes district of Paris

 • Temporary relocation → Rental

-• Exceptional property → Retention
+• Exceptional property → Keep

 • Need for liquidity → Sale

-• Unfavorable taxation → Sale or restructuring
+• Unfavorable taxation → Sale or wealth arbitration

 FAQ